Riparian Buffers for Wildlife

 - Maintain stream bank integrity.

 Weasels, otters, and muskrats use burrows within a stream bank as den sites, and rough-winged swallows and belted kingfishers excavate nest tunnels within stream banks.
-Trampling by livestock and lack of vegetation along a stream bank increases erosion and limits the availability of this type of habitat.
+Trampling by livestock and lack of vegetation along a stream bank increase erosion and limit the availability of this type of habitat.

 Planting Your Riparian Buffer